grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (### A plan)

-Owen took his coffee to go and headed for the cargo hold to try and reinforce Chips' patches.
+Owen took his coffee to go and headed for the cargo hold to try and reinforce Chips's patches.
 When there was finally a cup of coffee in front of everyone remaining in the galley, and the empty bowls had been pushed into the middle of the table, Percy brought them to order.
 "Next agenda item: assuming we don't fucking sink, how do we get my lady moving again?"
 She looked at Hemi.

 Hemi put his pencil down.
 "Perhaps in your time on the sea some of you have become familiar with the Angler fish?
 In some species, the female is enormous compared to the male, maybe a hundred times bigger.
 The females are complex, highly evolved organisms, with sophisticated traps for catching and devouring other fish.
 The males are nothing but tiny sperm repositories.
 They swim around until they find a female, attach themselves to the female's underside, and then fuse with her body, essentially becoming nothing more than a sperm organ for her."